jborean93/PSOpenAD/docs/en-US/New-OpenADSession.md

 ### -Credential
 The username and password to authenticate with.
 This is only required when using `-AuthType Simple` other mechanisms can still use explicit credentials but can also rely on system wide caches, like `kinit`.

+If using `Negotiate` or `Kerberos` on non-Windows with an explicit credential the username should be in the `UPN` form `username@DOMAIN.COM`.
+The neglogon form `DOMAIN\username` will typically only work for Windows.
+A credential with a blank password (`[SecureString]::new()`) will attempt to lookup the username specified in the credential cache of the host and use that if present or fail if not present.

 ```yaml
 Type: PSCredential